ripple/ripple-rest/README.md

 ## 3. Command Line Tools

-Similar to the Simplified REST API, this toolset provides a command line interface to the `ripple-simple.js` functions.
+Similar to the Simplified REST API, this toolset and daemon provides a command line interface to the `ripple-simple.js` functions.

+In the future, the Command Line Tools daemon will provide support for multiple users and accounts running on the same machine.

 [should the commands and formats be different for the command line?]

+[could the Command Line Tools just be another interface attached to the same daemon that will support the REST API?]